ibexa/documentation-developer/docs/guide/content_model.md

 !!! note

-    Note that even if your Content Type defines a Field meant to store a name for the Content item (for example, a title of an article or product name), this will not be the same as this Name, as this one is a piece of metadata, not a Field.
+    Note that even if your Content Type defines a Field intended as a name for the Content item (for example, a title of an article or product name), do not confuse it with this Name, which is a piece of metadata, not a Field.

 **Identifier** – an identifier for internal use in configuration files, templates, PHP code, etc. It must be unique, can only contain lowercase letters, digits and underscores; the maximum length is 50 characters.
 (Mandatory.)

 **Description** – a detailed description of the Content Type.
 (Optional.)

-**Content name pattern** – a pattern for naming a new Content item based on this Content Type.
-The pattern usually consists of Field identifiers that tell the system about which Fields it should use when generating the name of a Content item.
+**Content name pattern** – a pattern that defines what name a new Content item based on this Content Type gets.
+The pattern usually consists of Field identifiers that tell the system which Fields it should use when generating the name of a Content item.
 Each Field identifier has to be surrounded with angle brackets.
 Text outside the angle brackets will be included literally.
 If no pattern is provided, the system will automatically use the first Field.
 (Optional.)

 **URL alias name pattern** – a pattern which controls how the virtual URLs of the Locations will be generated when Content items are created based on this Content Type.
 Note that only the last part of the virtual URL is affected.
 The pattern works in the same way as the Content name pattern.
 Text outside the angle brackets will be converted using the selected method of URL transformation.
 If no pattern is provided, the system will automatically use the name of the Content item itself.
 (Optional.)